marianapatcosta/todorganizer/README.md

 # todo-app-react-django
-Simple ToDo web app to create, retrieve. update and delete ToDos developed using React and Django Rest Framework.
+Simple ToDo web app developed using React and Django Rest Framework.
+Allows to create, retrieve, update and delete ToDos, upload .csv and export data and manage todos' state in a ToDo board.
 JavaScript; React atomic design, CSS-in-JS with Styled Components; adaptative web design using mobile first approach; Python, Django Rest Framework

 To run react app, in "Frontend" directory: